baidu-adu/cpp-primer-digest/README.md

         class to be protected when using Google Test).
 4.  **Declaration Order**
     *   `public`, `protected` and then `private`.
-    *   In each section, group simular declarations together, prefer the order:
+    *   In each section, group similar declarations together, prefer the order:
             *   `typedef` and `using`
             *   `struct` and `class`
             *   factory functions
-            *   contructors
+            *   constructors
             *   `operator=`
             *   destructors
             *   methods